San Francisco – A Foodie Paradise

-For New Years this year, my boyfriend and I went to San Francisco.
-One thing that really impressed me about San Fran was the food.
+I just got back from a trip to San Francisco.
+And one thing that really impressed me about San Fran was the food.
 I live in New York City and I often think there couldn’t possibly be a city in the US that has better food.
 But I found that San Francisco rivals it, if not surpasses it, with its fresh ingredients and innovative creations.
 Don’t hate me New Yorkers!
+Here are three restaurants I enjoyed that helped me draw this very bold hypothesis…

 What I really loved: A waitress perpetually walked around with a basket of fresh-out-of-the-oven, perfectly puffy popovers for your bread plate.